 Larsen Law Offices, LLC, a Denver, Colorado law firm, provides business law services to a diverse and dynamic array of corporate clients throughout the United States through effective, innovative, and practical approaches to individual business industries.
 Larsen Law™ represents companies from a variety of industries including healthcare, software, medical and technology – specializing in contracts for technology transfer, software licensing, systems agreements and more.

-Colorado Licensing Attorney Susan Larsen
+Colorado and Federal Licensing Law Attorney

 A license is a right to use someone else’s property or enjoy a portion of their rights of ownership.
 Licenses may be for the use of another’s software, database, invention or process, property, or other property or rights.
 It is important to have an experienced licensing lawyer prepare these Licensing Agreements for your company’s use, or review and negotiate another company’s Licensing Agreement to your advantage prior to execution by your company.
 Susan Larsen is an experienced business and contracts attorney at Larsen Law Offices, LLC in Denver, who can assist you with all licensing agreement needs for your business.